-So you’ve paid your tuition, dormitory fees and purchased a meal plan.
+So you’ve paid your tuition, dormitory fees, and purchased a meal plan.
 You breathe a sigh of relief thinking that your college costs have finally come to an end.
 But just weeks before class starts you suddenly remember you need…. books.
+How do you afford the books you need on your college budget?
+Free textbooks, that’s how.
+We found 3 websites that offer free textbooks to college students and we had to share!

 These amazing sites are aimed to provide students with Open Educational Resources, (also known as OER’s) so make education more affordable.
 There are many options so regardless of what you’re studying these sites provide an opportunity to save hundreds of dollars and are worth checking out once you get your list of required text.